-- (v) Refusal of permission

-- A. When permission is refused, a notification of refusal of permission shall be issued to the applicant.
-The notification shall include the grounds for refusal and state that the applicant is entitled to file an objection with the Commissioner of the Financial Services Agency.

-- B. The notification of refusal of permission shall specifically indicate which of the items set out in Article 60-3(1) of the FIEA applied mutatis mutandis pursuant to Article 60-14(2) of the same act correspond to the grounds for refusal, or shall specifically indicate the parts of the application for permission or attached documents which contain misstatements on important matters or which have material facts missing.
+- (v) Refusal of permission (Refer to II-5-6) - A. When permission is refused, a notification of refusal of permission shall be issued to the applicant.
+The notification shall include the grounds for refusal and state that the applicant is entitled to request examination to the Commissioner of the FSA and to file a suit to seek the rescission of disposal, with the government as the counterparty. - B. The notification of refusal of permission shall specifically indicate the grounds for refusal and which of the items set out in Article 60-3(1) of the FIEA applied mutatis mutandis pursuant to Article 60-14(2) of the same act correspond to the grounds for refusal, or shall specifically indicate the parts of the application for permission or attached documents which contain misstatements on important matters or which have material facts missing.

-- (2) Matters for Examination
+(2) Matters for Examination

-- (i) Items regarding corporate form
+(i) Items regarding corporate form